Simplifying Expressions

 Review key concepts visually

-Steps to simplify an expression by expanding brackets and collecting like terms, showing -5x + 2(3 + x) simplified to -3x + 6.Simplifying expressions by expanding brackets using distributive law, and combining like terms to simplify 3(2x - 1) + 4(-x + 5) into 2x + 17.Simplifying expressions by expanding brackets using distributive law, and combining like terms to simplify 3(2x - 1) + 4(-x + 5) into 2x + 17.
+Steps to simplify an expression by expanding brackets and collecting like terms, showing -5x + 2(3 + x) simplified to -3x + 6.Simplifying expressions by expanding brackets using distributive law, and collecting like terms to simplify 3(2x - 1) + 4(-x + 5) into 2x + 17.Simplifying expressions by expanding brackets using distributive law, and collecting like terms to simplify 3(2x - 1) + 4(-x + 5) into 2x + 17.

-🛎️ How to Simplify an Expression?
+How to Simplify an Expression?

 • Expand brackets first using the distributive law.